-Award(s) are given for recognition of the content of an outstanding book that exhibits excellence in addressing issues of the discipline of interior design including practice, research, and education.
+Award(s) are given for recognition of the content of an outstanding book that exhibits excellence in addressing issues of the discipline of interior design including practice, research, theory, and education.
 Books include such products as textbooks, trade books (i.e., written for designers or public), popular press books (written for public audience), etc. Any IDEC member in good standing can nominate an individual or entity for the IDEC Book Award.

 - Author(s) may be from anywhere in the world

 - Documentation: Submit the URL and one electronic copy of the book with the nomination.
 If no URL exists (e.g., digital presentation), submit one electronic copy of the entire book with the nomination.

 - Support References: Submit the names of three references.
 Please note that only references from the top 3 finalists will be contacted to submit letters of support.

 - All submission documents should be uploaded as a single PDF file.

 The Awards Committee (made up of selected participants and previous awardees knowledgeable in the area of submission) will review all submissions and present their final award nominees to the IDEC Board of Directors for approval and ratification.
 Award winners will be publicly celebrated at the annual conference and will be announced to the full international IDEC community.

 Service Commitment to Continued Excellence